Front Office Staff

 Daniel married his wife, Tiffany, in October 2013 and lives in Greensboro with their puppy, Bella.

-Kaid is entering his seventh season with the Grasshoppers, and will be continuing his role as the Assistant Groundskeeper.
+Kaid is entering his eighth season with the Grasshoppers, and will be continuing his role as the Assistant Groundskeeper.
 He is an Ohio native and completed an internship with the Mahoning Valley Scrappers prior to joining the Hoppers.

 Kaid attended Marietta College and Muskingum University where he majored in business and spent most free time as a member of the baseball team.
 He is a proud uncle of 7 nieces and nephews and the youngest of 4 children.